Mikejo5000/vsts-docs-pr/docs/work/guidance/scrum-process-workflow.md

 ![Add work item from a New work item widget](_img/scrum-new-work-item-widget.png)

 Work items you add from the widget are automatically scoped to your [team's default area and iteration paths](../scale/set-team-defaults.md).
-To change the team context, see [Switch team context](#team-context).
+To change the team context, see [Switch team project or team focus](../how-to/switch-team-context-work.md).

 ### Backlog list order